telboy007/playwright-exercise/README.md

 Some features of the playwright framework example in this repo:
 * Powered by github actions and utilises parallelisation+
-* Exmaple of how project config can be matched to certain test folders
+* Example of how project config can be matched to certain test folders
 * Organises video, screenshots and trace files into folders based on test info rather than uuid filenames
 * JUnit results can be uploaded to a 3rd party service to monitor trends.